 Immunotherapy of Cancer

-Immunotherapy of cancer has become increasingly important in clinical practice over the recent decade.
+Immunotherapy of cancer has become increasingly important in medicines 4 all clinical practice over the recent decade.
 By activating the patient’s own immune system, immunotherapy treatments have shown remarkable promise in extending the lifespan of previously untreatable cancer patients.
 Two approaches to immunotherapy, immune checkpoint inhibition and immune cell-based therapies, are particularly promising and advanced in the clinic.

 Immune Checkpoint Inhibition